People with sex and gun convictions are required to register with police. CPD can’t keep up.

 On the other occasions, Whitehorn said police turned him away because it was too crowded and they didn’t have enough capacity to register everyone.
 Other men in line complained they’ve faced the same problem.

 Whitehorn nervously shifted his weight from one foot to the other as he considered his impossible situation.
-If he gives up and doesn’t register he could end up in prison.
-But he can’t skip work and risk losing his job to keep coming back again and again.
+If he gives up and doesn’t register, he could end up in prison.
+But he can’t skip work and risk losing his job to keep coming back.

 But WBEZ has found men are repeatedly being turned away because of staffing shortages in the Chicago Police Department’s registry office.
 Data from public records show CPD routinely registered more than 1,000 people per month in 2018.
 By the end of 2022, that number had been cut nearly in half.